c-rus/veriti/README.md

 The raw data layer stores the tests to run during simulation and the expected outputs.
 This information is typically stored in a specific file format already handled by `veriti`.

+Each line in a raw data file is a _transaction_.
+A transaction in this sense is the combination of complete set of inputs or outputs.
+For raw data stored in an input file, each transaction is to be the input into the design-under-test on a single clock cycle.
+For raw data stored in an output file, each transaction is the outputs to be checked against the design-under-test's outputs in the scoreboard.
+The output transactions do not have to be checked every clock cycle, and may only be cared when a certain condition occurs (such as a valid signal being asserted).

+The number of transactions stored as inputs and outputs does not have to be 1-to-1.
+There may be more input transactions (fed every clock cycle) than output transactions (only checked when valid).

 ### Hardware Drivers Layer

 The hardware drivers implement the low-level functions required to receive data from the raw data layer.
 This data is read during simulation to run test cases and automatically assert outputs.